 Yes, you need a trekking permit for this trek.
 Actually, you need a two types of trekking permit; One is TIMS (Trekkers Information Management System) card and another you need a National trust for Nature conservation permit.
 This all are needed to record by Nepal Tourism Board.
 In order to buy these permit, you should visit the Nepal Tourism Board at Kathmandu or in Pokhara.
 If you are looking to travel from the trekking agency, they will manage everything what you need for trek.
 Just you need to provide your passport detail with a photocopy and two passport size photograph.

-What gears should I carry for this Mardi Himal Trek?
+What gear should I carry for this Mardi Himal Trek?

 This are the major things to carry.
 So, for other stuffs, make your own experience of traveling to keep the things that are required for you.